 In 2007, Kyle won the bronze medal at the Commonwealth Championships and bronze at the Australian Championships in the senior division and was named Table Tennis Victoria’s Open Male Player of the Year.

-Following on from his Olympics experience in Beijing, Kyle suffered major hip issues and despite five major reconstructions over the next two years and almost constant rehab, Davis had no alternative but to retire in 2010, at the age of 21.
+Following the Olympic Games in 2008, Kyle suffered major hip issues, and despite five major reconstructions over the next two years and almost constant rehab, he was forced to retire in 2010, at the age of 21.

 During Kyle’s Scholarship experience, which was mostly spent in rehab, he was supported tremendously by the Victorian Institute of Sport and his Sport Australia Hall of Fame Member and Hero, Peter Hudson AM.
 Peter provided valuable motivational support to Kyle as he battled his hip issues.

-Unfortunately, Kyle was never able to fulfil his potential in his chosen sport but went on to coach national juniors and completed a Bachelor of Social Sciences, Bachelor of Arts (Honours) and then a Masters of Management (Finance) at the Melbourne Business School.
-He worked initially in the finance and stock market environments of New York, married in 2018, and now (2020) is a Vice President in institutional equity sales for Wolfe Research in San Francisco; unfortunately has little time for the sport he still loves – table tennis.
+Kyle went on to coach national juniors and completed a Bachelor of Social Sciences, Bachelor of Arts (Honours) and then a Masters of Management (Finance) at the Melbourne Business School.

 - 2004: Debuted in the Australian Men’s Team at 15 years old.